nllong/ROM-Framework/README.rst

 The reduced order model (ROM) framework was created to build models to use for estimating commercial building energy loads.
 The framework currently supports linear models, random forests, and support vector regressions.
 The framework handles the building, evalulation, and validation of the models.
 During each set of the process, the framework exports diagnostic data for the user to evaluate the performance of the reduced order models.
 In addition to building, evaluating, and validating the reduced order models, the framework is able to load previously persisted model to be used in third-party applications (e.g. Modelica).

-The project was developed focusing on evaluating ambient loop district heating and cooling systems.
+The project was initially developed focusing on evaluating ambient loop district heating and cooling systems.
 As a result, there are several hard coded methods designed to evaluate and validate building energy modeling data.
+These are planned to be removed and made more generic in the coming months.

-This documentation will discuss how to build, evaluate, and validate a simple dataset focused on commercial building energy consumption.
+This documentation will discuss how to inspect, build, evaluate, and validate a simple dataset focused on commercial building energy consumption.
 The documentation will also demonstrate how to load and run an already built ROM to be used to approximate building energy loads.

 ------------
 Instructions